 Potential impact on the field of neuromorphic engineering research

 Technical prowess: is it a real-time system working in the real world under real-world constraints?

 Demonstration of potential for quantum leaps in power efficiency, dynamic range, and/or speed due to use of neuromorphic design principles

 The Jury’s selection process is by consensus rather than majority vote.
 If a consensus is not reached, then no award is made.
 The decisions of the jury are final.
 The jury reserves the right to withhold the prize in any given year, depending on the quality of the applications received.

 If a jury member is associated with a submitted project, that jury member will be excluded from the evaluation of that project.

 Only the winner is announced.
-Candidates who are unsuccessful are encouraged to resubmit revised work in subsequent years.
+Candidates who are not awarded a prize are eligible and encouraged to resubmit revised work in subsequent years.